 - Southern Cornbread: Southern cornbread is often cooked in a preheated cast-iron skillet or baking dish with hot oil, which creates a crisp and crunchy crust on the bottom and sides.

 - Regular Cornbread: Regular cornbread may or may not have the same crispy crust as Southern cornbread.
-It is typically baked in a variety of pans, including round or square baking dishes.
+It is typically baked in various pans, including round or square baking dishes.

 Key Ingredients and Substitutions

-The are no complex ingredients for old fashioned cornbread and for most home-bakers these will be pantry staples.
+There are no complex ingredients for old-fashioned cornbread; for most home-bakers, these will be pantry staples.

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-- Cornmeal: We used an enriched yellow cornmeal for this recipe.
-There are lots of different cornmeal options -yellow, white, stoneground, self-rising, corn masa, and the list goes on.
-Yellow cornmeal (which is made from yellow corn) has a more robust flavor that produces a golden-colored cornbread.
-White cornmeal is made from white corn and has a subtler flavor that produces a lighter color of cornbread.
-Enriched cornmeal has added vitamins and minerals to replace some of the nutrients that are lost during processing.
+- Cornmeal: We used enriched yellow cornmeal for this recipe.
+There are lots of different cornmeal options—yellow, white, stoneground, self-rising, corn masa, and the list goes on.
+Yellow cornmeal (made from yellow corn) has a more robust flavor, producing golden-colored cornbread.
+White cornmeal is made from white corn and has a subtler flavor that delivers a lighter color of cornbread.
+Enriched cornmeal has added vitamins and minerals to replace some of the nutrients lost during processing.

 - Rising Agents: This recipe uses both baking soda and baking powder to help get a nice rise to the cornbread.